 One of the stepping stones of a college education is the coveted internship.
 A chance to gain real life experience before heading off to live life as a working adult.
 At Northern we love the opportunity to mentor, train, and provide real world experience to our interns and student fieldworkers.
-Each semester we invite a handful of students to assist our physical and occupational therapists, fitness, and business administration teams.
+Each semester we invite a handful of students to assist our physical therapists, fitness, and business administration teams.
 Their desire to learn adds an exciting element to our environment.

 “My education has given me a great foundation, but it’s experiences like this (at Northern) that helped me succeed in the workforce.”
 Catherine Palazzolo, former intern (pictured far left)